-There are a myriad of reason why someone cannot initiate and maintain a restful sleep.
+There are a myriad of reasons why someone cannot initiate and maintain a night of restful sleep.

 The most common clinical presentations that coincide with poor sleep I see in clinic are obesity, obstructive sleep apnea, hormonal imbalances (most commonly including adrenal and thyroid dysfunction), poor adaptation to stress, depression, anxiety, and physical misalignments such as back pain.